 20.17 A motion at a committee of a joint organisation is taken to be lost in the event of an equality of votes.

-Note: Clause 20.17 reflects clause 397E of the Regulation.
+Note: Clause 20.17 reflects section 397E of the Regulation.
 Joint organisations must adopt clause 20.17 and omit clause 20.16.
 Councils must not adopt clause 20.17.

 20.18 Voting at a council committee meeting is to be by open means (such as on the voices, by show of hands or by a visible electronic voting system).